Thermal Gap Pads

 - Aluminum Foil (with PSA) to allow a pressure sensitive adhesive on the gap pad

-Honeywell's TGP8000HV have the lowest Thermal impedance out of all the entire thermal gap pad portfolio, plus higher breakdown voltage than the plain TGP8000 version.
+Honeywell's TGP8000HV has the lowest Thermal impedance out of all the entire thermal gap pad portfolio, plus higher breakdown voltage than the plain TGP8000 version.
 Check the dielectric strength data of TGP8000HV below.